maxl-96/Case-Study-1-Project-1/README.md

-## Case Study 1 Project 1 - Heart Disease Prediction
+## Case Study 1 Project 1 - Churn for Bank Customers
 ### ML Workflow

 > How would you approach the problem?